 Do you have a list of engineers and contractors?

-As a government entity we do make direct referrals.
+As a government entity we do not make direct referrals.
 However, we suggest that you contact the Structural Engineers Association of Utah (SEAU) for engineer referrals.
 Contact the Home Builders Association of Utah (HBAU) for qualified contractors.

 What if I am an architect, engineer, or contractor and/or own a company that does any one of these things?

-1.-Any work performed by the homeowner is not eligible for reimbursement; regardless of professional qualifications.
+1. Any work performed by the homeowner is not eligible for reimbursement; regardless of professional qualifications.
 If you do the construction on your home, you can be reimbursed for materials and services only.